ms-iot/content/HelloBlinky.md

   <div class="panel panel-danger">
     <div class="panel-heading">Laptop Users please note:</div>
-    <div class="panel-body">If you are connecting galileo to your laptop either directly or via a USB Ethernet adapter, please disable Wireless.
-Visual Studio will not find your computer by name if you leave wireless on. </div>
+    <div class="panel-body">If you are connecting Galileo to your laptop either directly or via a USB Ethernet adapter, please disable Wireless.
+Visual Studio may not find your computer by name if you leave wireless on. </div>
   </div>

   <h3>Configure remote debugging</h3>